 - Redoubling our efforts to partner with employers, local board members and other Kenyan supporters to connect students to that important first job.

-A student with an education is much more likely to succeed than one who is not educated, but lives will only be transformed through employment.
+An educated student is much more likely to succeed than an uneducated one, but employment is the only way to truly transform lives.
 We will be working hard on this and sharing our findings.
 We support transformation through education AND employment!